unt-libraries/catalog-api/README.md

 Solr instance is running.
 Default is `127.0.0.1`.
-- `SOLR_*_URL_FOR_UPDATE` — If running Solr in SolrCloud mode or with user-managed replication, you may be using different URLs for updating and for searching the same core.
+- `SOLR_*_URL_FOR_UPDATE` — If running Solr in SolrCloud mode or with user-managed replication, you may be using different URLs for updating and for searching the same core across the cluster.
 This is the URL to use for updating a given core.
-- `SOLR_*_URL_FOR_SEARCH` — If running Solr in SolrCloud mode or with user-managed replication, you may be using different URLs for updating and for searching the same core.
+- `SOLR_*_URL_FOR_SEARCH` — If running Solr in SolrCloud mode or with user-managed replication, you may be using different URLs for updating and for searching the same core across the cluster.
 This is the URL to use for searching a given core.
 - `SOLR_*_MANUAL_REPLICATION` — true or false.
 If `True`, then anytime a commit is made to this Solr core, the catalog-api code manually triggers replication on each follower.
 The default is `False`. **IMPORTANT** — If you set this to